 The results weren't caused by differences in lighting during swim sessions, because all rats experienced the same lighting conditions (about 300 lux) when they were in the Morris Water Maze.

-And interestingly, the behavior outcomes were accompanied by visible differences in brain tissue.
+Interestingly, the behavior outcomes were also accompanied by visible differences in brain tissue.

 When researchers looked in the hippocampus (a part of the brain associated with spatial learning), they found that the "dim light" rats had lower levels of brain-derived neurotrophic factor, or BDNF -- the substance that promotes the growth of new brain cells.